nagix/mini-tokyo-3d/docs/developer-guide/api/three-layer.md

 ### **`lightColor`** ([`number`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number) | [`Color`](https://threejs.org/docs/#api/en/math/Color) | [`string`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String))

 A color of the lights.
 It can be a hexadecimal color, a three.js [Color](https://threejs.org/docs/#api/en/math/Color) instance or a CSS-style string.
 If not specified, the dynamic light color based on the current date and time will be used.
+The current dynamic light can be obtained with the [`light`](./map.md#light) event or [`Map#getLight`](./map.md#getlight).

 ### **`maxzoom`** ([`number`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number))